jesobreira/bookshelf-uuid/README.md

-# bookshelf-uuid
+# bookshelf-uuid-column
 [![Build Status](https://circleci.com/gh/estate/bookshelf-uuid.svg?style=shield)](https://circleci.com/gh/estate/bookshelf-uuid)
 [![Code Climate](https://codeclimate.com/github/estate/bookshelf-uuid/badges/gpa.svg)](https://codeclimate.com/github/estate/bookshelf-uuid)
 [![Test Coverage](https://codeclimate.com/github/estate/bookshelf-uuid/badges/coverage.svg)](https://codeclimate.com/github/estate/bookshelf-uuid/coverage)
 [![Version](https://badge.fury.io/js/bookshelf-uuid.svg)](http://badge.fury.io/js/bookshelf-uuid)
 [![Downloads](http://img.shields.io/npm/dm/bookshelf-uuid.svg)](https://www.npmjs.com/package/bookshelf-uuid)

-Automatically generate UUIDs for your models
+Automatically generate UUIDs for your models and let you choose the column name.

+Useful if you are using standard integer primary keys but prefer not to expose these to the public, rather identifying your resources based on an unique ID.

 ### Installation

-After installing `bookshelf-uuid` with `npm i --save bookshelf-uuid`, all you need to do is add it as a bookshelf plugin and enable it on your models.
+After installing `bookshelf-uuid-column` with `npm i --save bookshelf-uuid-column`, all you need to do is add it as a bookshelf plugin and enable it on your models.

 ```javascript